Discover Magic at Sydney’s very own Hogwarts!

 Have you ever wanted to visit the Wizarding World of Harry Potter but not had the chance to get to the studios in London, or any of the filming locations?
 Did you know that Sydney has a building very similar to the one used in the film?
 No?
 We didn’t either, here’s a look at where you can dip your toes into the magic of Harry Potter in Sydney and not spend a penny!

-If you’re of a certain age like us, you’ll have grown up watching Harry Potter and his circle of friends lived a life we could only dream of.
+If you’re of a certain age like us, you’ll have grown up watching Harry Potter and his circle of friends living a life we could only dream of.
 It’s been almost 20 years since The Philosophers Stone was released (I know I know!
 I feel old too after realising that!) but the magic is still very much alive with filming locations all over the world open to visitors.
 You’d have thought living in the Uk for 25+ years, the country where a huge portion of the film was made, we’d have visited all of the real-life filming locations such as Leadenhall market or Alnwick Castle right? haha wrong.
 Unfortunately, the closest I’ve got to seeing Hogwarts is a day visit to the London interior studios a few years ago.
 Yet here we are on the other side of the world, stumbling across a site that holds such huge similarities to some of the famous scenes.
 While the University of Sydney harry potter location isn’t an official film set, it’s so similar you’ll feel like real magic is at play in the heart of the city.